← All posts

 Tests

 In terms of standardized test scores, Princeton admits students with strong performance on the SAT and ACT exams.
-Typically, the 25th percentile SAT and ACT scores are 1440 and 32, respectively.
+Typically, the 25th percentile SAT and ACT scores are 1500 and 34, respectively.
 This means that 25% of admitted students scored below these figures.
-On the other hand, the 75th percentile scores (meaning that 75% of admitted students scored below these figures) are usually around 1570 for the SAT and 35 for the ACT.
+On the other hand, the 75th percentile scores (meaning that 75% of admitted students scored below these figures) are usually around 1560 for the SAT and 35 for the ACT.
 These scores provide a range within which the bulk of admitted students' scores tend to fall and offer you a benchmark to aim for in your test preparation.
+One important note on timing: Princeton remains test optional for students applying in the 2026-27 cycle, but the university has announced it will once again require SAT or ACT scores beginning with the 2027-28 application cycle (students entering in fall 2028).

 Essays